vfarcic/vfarcic.github.io/devops20/README.md

-# The DevOps 2.X Toolkit: Modern DevOps Technologies and Practices
+# The DevOps 2.X Toolkit: The State Of DevOps

 ## Abstract: Talk